 The department also offers undergraduate certificates in Creative Writing, Technical & Professional Writing, and Teaching English to Speakers of Other Languages (TESOL).
 These certificates can be applied to any major or degree.

-At the graduate level, the department offers M.A. degrees in four areas: (1) English Language and Literature, with specializations in (2) Creative Writing or (3) Children's and Young Adult Literature; and (4) Teaching English to Speakers of Other Languages.
+At the graduate level, the department offers M.A. degrees in five areas: (1) English Composition and Communication, (2) Teaching English to Speakers of Other Languages (TESOL), and (3) English Language and Literature, with specializations in (2) Creative Writing or (3) Children's and Young Adult Literature.

 Faculty in the department are active in a number of areas, producing literary works as well as doing research in literature, linguistics, and pedagogical theory.